flightwatching/wilco-api/docs/UsersManual/Generalworkflow.md

 And this is a user customizable chart containing the data point (Transfered Pressure) as well as some context (Engine Number 1):
 ![img alt](https://github.com/flightwatching/wilco-api/blob/master/docs/UsersManual/img/NewTrend.PNG)

+In either chart, you can click and drag across an area to zoom the chart in, and double click to zoom out.

+Clicking on a data point brings you to the dashboard at the time the data point was taken.